patilnabhi/tbotnav/README.md

 2. Kinect (mounted on turtlebot)
 3. A computer with webcam and installed with ROS Indigo and Ubuntu 14.04 (mounted/connected on turtlebot)
 4. A second computer installed with ROS Indigo and Ubuntu 14.04 for visualization (Rviz) and hand gesture API
-5. A second depth camera is *preferred* (Asus Xtion Pro or Kinect) for hand gesture recognition; this will be connected to the second computer
+5. A second depth camera is *preferred* (ASUS Xtion Pro or Kinect) for hand gesture recognition; this will be connected to the second computer
 6. Printed AR codes from 2 to 5 that could be placed aywhere around turtlebot

 The following **packages** need to be installed:

 1. [turtlebot packages] - SLAM packages
 2. [rtabmap_ros] - RTAB-Map package
-3. [openni2_launch] - required if using Asus Xtion Pro for hand gesture recognition
+3. [openni2_launch] - required if using ASUS Xtion Pro for hand gesture recognition
 4. [freenect_launch] - required for `3dsensor.launch` with turtlebot navigation
 5. [ar_track_alvar] - to recognize AR code tags and move turtlebot towards them